-This is the third in a series of varietal profiles by Master Sommelier Catherine Fallis, presented to aid students in preparing for blind tasting exams and gaining a global view of many of the important grapes.
+Learn about Malbec wine and it's grape profile with this our third in a series of varietal profiles by Master Sommelier Catherine Fallis, presented to aid students in preparing for blind tasting exams and gaining a global view of many of the important grapes.

-Malbec, one of the five varieties used in red Bordeaux, is thought to have originated in South West France, though in Cahors, the appellation it is most famous for today, the local name is Auxerrois, suggesting origins in Northern Burgundy.
+Malbec, one of the five grape varieties used in red Bordeaux, is thought to have originated in South West France, though in Cahors, the appellation it is most famous for today, the local name is Auxerrois, suggesting origins in Northern Burgundy.
 The grape is sensitive to frost, downy mildew, and rot, and has therefore come to reach its greatest potential in warm, sunny Mendoza, Argentina.

 Cahors in southern France is required by law to have a minimum of 70% Malbec.
 This wine is sometimes rustic and very tannic, though a new generation of wine makers is blending in Merlot for a softer, fruitier style.
 The grape is widely used though in small amounts in Bordeaux, contributing inky color, a rounded texture, and a deep plummy character to the leaner and often more herbacious Cabernet Sauvignon, the bright, cherry-like Cabernet Franc, and the soft, smoky Merlot.